So, you want your own vegetable garden, but don’t know where to start? Luckily, we know some easy veggies to grow, and when they should be grown.

 Keep in mind, however, that you will want to grow veggies in particular places in your garden.
 For example even if you are exceedingly passionate about one particular veggie, growing a large patch of one kind is more likely to attract pests.
 And, like humans, not every vegetable will like just any neighbor.
 Carrots and celery get along with all the other vegetables.
 But corn and tomatoes, not so much.

-When to plant?
+When to Plant Your Veggies

 You plant your vegetables either before, or after, the last frost of spring; or, the first frost of fall.
 A well-honoured Southern Ontario tradition is not to break ground until the Victoria long weekend to be sure that the first frost has gone.
 Many almanacs show, however, that Toronto is usually frost free in late April, not late May.